michelin/snowflake-grafana-datasource/README.md

  Extra Options (Optional) | Specifies a series of one or more parameters, in the form of `<param>=<value>`, with each parameter separated by the ampersand character (&), and no spaces anywhere in the connection string. max. open Connections    | How many connections to snowflake are opened at a time.
 If the limit of open connections is exceeded newer queries will be cached in the queue. [default: 100] max. queued Queries      | Queue size of the internal query queue.
 If this limit is exceeded the query will be dropped and and error is thrown.
 Should always be higher as `max. open Connections`.
 0 to disable. [default: 400]
- Connection lifetime      | Time in minutes until unnused connections are recycled. [default: 60min]
+ Connection lifetime      | Time in minutes until unused connections are recycled. [default: 60min] enable Caching           | Enable the plugin internal caching system.
+Queries with exact the same sql-statement will be delivered out of the cache. [default: off] useCaching by default    | if true: Cache is used for every query. false: Cache will not be used by default.
+Use `$__useNoCache()` / `$__useCache()` to override on query level.
+ Cache Size               | Cache Size in MB.
+Cache will stay in Ram only.
+Set with care to a value your system can handle. [default: 2048MB]
+ Cache Retention Time     | Time in Minutes until the oldest entries will be dropped.
+If the memory limit is exceeded first old queries will be dropped earlier. [default: 60min]

 #### Supported Macros